evs-dev/EnderDragonTweaks/README.md

 # Is the plugin enabled?
 # DEFAULT: true
 enabled: true

+# Should the plugin check for updates and report to the console?
+# DEFAULT: true
+check-for-updates: true

 # The delay in ticks between the death of the Dragon and when this plugin triggers
 # DEFAULT: 80